stathissideris/dali/doc/development-log.md

 and state in the middle of the system without offering much that I couldn't do by bringing my geometry up to speed.
-The two main things make me think that I won't be getting rid of Batik anytime soon is CSS parsing (does it even do that?) and text handling (which super-hard to replace unless I seriously go into the neverland of font unicorns and kerning fairies).
+The two main things make me think that I won't be getting rid of Batik anytime soon is CSS parsing (does it even do that?) and text handling (which is super-hard to replace unless I seriously go into the neverland of font unicorns and kerning fairies).

 I also have to think what this all means for the Dali-in-the-browser-via-Clojurescript story, am I asking for too much?